ketanprakash/Sem3Notes/DBMS.md

 ### Introduction and Overview

-1. DBMS has two components:
+#### DBMS has two components:
 1. The Data
 1. A set of programs to manipulate(Eg. perform CRUD operations) the data

-2. DBMS forms the backend of any application that uses data
+#### DBMS forms the backend of any application that uses data

-3. Drawbacks of using file systems(not using DBMS):
+#### Drawbacks of using file systems(not using DBMS):
 1. Data redundancy and inconsistency.
 Eg: Multiple file formats.
 1. Difficulty in accessing data.
 Eg: Need to write a new program to carry out each task
 1. Data isolation
 1. Integrity problems
 1. Atomicity of Updates
 1. Concurrant Access by mutliple users
 1. Security problems

-4. Levels of abstraction
+#### Levels of abstraction
 1. Physical Level
 1. Logical level
 1. View Level

-5. Data Models
+#### Data Models
 1. A collection of tools
     1. Data
     1. Data Relationships
     1. Data Semantics
     1. Data contraints

 1. Relational Model
 1. Entitity-Relationship data model
 1. Object Based Data Models
 1. Semistructured Model
 1. Other older models like Network Model and heirarchial model

-6. Relational Model
+#### Relational Model
-  a.
-All the data is stored in various tables.
+1. All the data is stored in various tables.

-7. Data Definition Language: specification for defining the database schema.
+#### Data Definition Language: specification for defining the database schema.

-8. Data Manipulation Language
+#### Data Manipulation Language
+1. Two classes of Languages:
+    1. Pure
+        1. Relational Algebra
+        1. Tuple relational calculus
+        1. Domain relational calculus
+    1. Commercial
+        1. SQL

-9. Data Control Language
+#### Data Control Language

+## 2021-08-23

+#### SQL
+1. Most widely used commercial language
+1. Non-perocedural language
+1. Not a programming language

+#### Database Design

+* Logical Design - Deciding the schema.
+Database requires that we find a good collection of relation schemas.
+    * Computer Science decision - What realation schemas should we have and how should the attributes be distributed among the various relation schemas

+* Physical Design - Deciding on the physical layout of the database

+#### Design Approaches

+1. Entity-Relationship Model

+1. Normalization theory

+#### Database Manager

+1. Storage Management
+    1. Storage Manager is a program module that porvides the interface between low level data stored in the database the application programs and queries submitted to the system.
+    1. The Storeage maanger is responsible for the following tasks:
+        1. Interaction with the OS file manager and
+        1. Efficient storing, retrieving and updating of data

+2. Query Processing
+    1. Parsing and translation
+    1. Optimization
+    1. Evalutation

+3. Transaction

+#### Database Architecture

+1. Centralized
+1. Client-Server
+1. Parallel (multi-processor)
+1. Distributed

+> DBMS uses B+ trees